annaesvensson/yellow-help/README.md

 <p align="right"><a href="README-de.md">Deutsch</a> &nbsp; <a href="README.md">English</a> &nbsp; <a href="README-sv.md">Svenska</a></p>

-# Help 0.9.6
+# Help 0.9.7

-Help for your website.
+Documentation of the basics.

 <p align="center"><img src="SCREENSHOT.png" alt="Screenshot"></p>